ranocha/SummationByPartsOperators.jl/paper.md

 SummationByPartsOperators.jl is written entirely in Julia [@bezanson2017julia].
 Making use of multiple dispatch and generic types, SummationByPartsOperators.jl provides a unified interface for different SBP operators.
-At the same time, the implementations are reasonably fast.
+At the same time, the implementations are reasonably fast (again, due to multiple dispatch and specialized implementations for each operator class).
 Together, this facilitates the development of new algorithms and research in numerical analysis, which is the primary goal of this package.
 In addition, SummationByPartsOperators.jl has been used in a number of graduate-level numerical analysis courses, allowing students to